(2021) Steve Rose, Kim Bates and Rebecca Greenaway

 (November 2013) Sense: Steve Rose/Odette Haubrich and Steve Rose

-Sense created a comprehensive information pack about the many aspects of living with CHARGE syndrome.
+Sense published a comprehensive information pack about the many aspects of living with CHARGE syndrome.

 I authored or co-authored the following factsheets: